I am committed to giving you no-nonsense answers about Orlando Wedding DJs.

 PRICES, (PART TWO)

 You may ask, “Why do some DJs charge so little?
-Are they using illegal music downloaded from the internet?”
+Are they just streaming music from the internet?”

 Always ask any prospective entertainer how they get their music.
 “What difference does it make?” you may ask.
 There are two real answers:

-1. The quality of illegal music may be fine for an iPod or CD.
+1. The quality of streaming music may be fine for an iPhone.
 In a large hall or ballroom, it suffers.
-Legal music from iTunes, Amazon or other legit services come at a higher bitrate.
+Legal music from iTunes, Amazon, or other legit services download at a higher bitrate.
 This makes all the difference on professional DJ equipment.

-Real Wedding DJs use purchased CDs, vinyl, and downloaded legal music.
-Any DJ you hire should provide quality, legal recordings.
+Real Wedding DJs use CDs (yep!), vinyl, and legally downloaded music.

 So, have you decided?
 If you’re on the fence with two DJs, this is always a good rule of thumb: Go for more experience.